 Type: Simple Oil Refinery

-The Mombasa refinery has the following main production units: (Capacities in barrels per day)
+The Tiper refinery processes Arabian or Iranian Light based feedstock, and has the following main production units (nominal capacities in barrels per stream day):

 Postal Address: P O Box 2608, Dar es Salaam, Tanzania